amedzaphilips/AirBnB_clone/web_static/README.md

 # Web - Static

+##What is the DOM
+The Document Object Model (DOM) is a programming interface for web documents.
+It represents the structure of a document as a tree of objects, where each node in the tree corresponds to a part of the document (such as an element, attribute, or text).
+The DOM allows programs and scripts to dynamically access and update the content, structure, and style of documents.

 ## Building Your First Web Page
 If you can, imagine a time before the invention of the Internet.
 Websites didn’t exist, and books, printed on paper and tightly bound, were your primary source of information.
 It took a considerable amount of effort—and reading—to track down the exact piece of information you were after.